Tjaša Iris: Career

 In November 2013 she had her first bigger solo museum show at Chiang Mai CMU Art Museum.
 The exhibition later moved to Bangkok, to Jamjuree Art Gallery, an Art Museum of Chulalongkorn University in Bangkok was opened until 16 January 2014.

 During 2013 and 2014 she created over 200 limited edition prints.
 In 2014 three books were published with Blurb, curated by writer Angela Rosental.
 Tjaša Iris: Gardens of Eden, 170 Limited Edition Prints of 35.
 Tjaša Iris: Joy of Nature, Special Editions of 5.
 Tjaša Iris: Paradise from a New Dimension, Special Editions of 5.

 From 2011 until 2015 she made Chiang Mai, Thailand her primary home.

 In 2015 – 2018 she lived a nomadic life traveling between Thailand, Cambodia, Malaysia and Singapore.
 As a result of it she did more photography than painting.
 In May 2017 she gathered all her works of eight years and published a book of her photography from years 2009 – 2017 with the title: "Tjaša Iris – 8 Winters in South East Asia – A European Under the Tropics", available at Amazon.com.

-In August 2017 she had a solo exhibition at BACC Bangkok Arts & Culture Center, one of the biggest art institutions/museum in South East Asia visited by over 1 million people per year, so about 100 000 saw her exhibition of paintings and photographs which was very well accepted.,.
+In August 2017 she had a solo exhibition at BACC Bangkok Arts & Culture Center, one of the biggest art institutions/museum in South East Asia visited by over 1 million people per year, so about 100 000 saw her exhibition of paintings and photographs which was very well accepted.

-In March 2020 she got stranded in Koh Phangan Island in Thailand, where she created an extensive series of digitaly manipulated photographs titled: Sea Garden Series - Stranded on a Peaceful Island.
+In March 2020 she got stranded in Koh Phangan Island in Thailand, where she created an extensive series of over 500 digitally manipulated photographs titled: SEA GARDEN SERIES – Stranded on a Peaceful Island.
+The series was in creation until mid 2023.

+In 2024 – 2025 she spent 9 months in Southern India at Isha Foundation in Coimbator and as artist in residence at Gowry Art Institute in Kallar, Kerala.
+During this time she created a photography series called: THE BLACK SANDS OF KERALA.
+She also created a documentary with SaveSoil with the title: "Tjaša Iris, Stranded in Koh Phangan Island During Covid", that is including 150 of her works created on the island as well as her story about raising an asian koel bird and growing hundreds of papaya trees.